jcreedcmu/workbench-doc/workbench-doc.md

 ### The case for "Basically VSCode"

 - More reuse, less time spent coding up file browser widgets
+- Easier transfer of skills from workbench to local installation

 ### The case for Custom UX